Yandex Cloud

 Note

-When you create an instance in Managed Service for GitLab, it automatically generates an SSL certificate.
-No additional configuration for using HTTPS is required.
+When you create an instance in Managed Service for GitLab, the system automatically generates an SSL certificate.
+Using HTTPS requires no advanced setup.

 After the instance status changes to Running, activate the instance: